1. Will health insurance cover the SoClean?

 14. There is an oily residue on my mask.

 It is probably oily residue as addressed above.
 The mask should be fine after cleaning.

 1. The SoClean machine is displaying "hose not present" notification.

 There are two main causes for this message to be displayed, the first cause may be that the side slot plug on the opposite side of where your equipment hose fits into the SoClean has fallen out.
 The SoClean will not run unless that side slot plug is in place.
-The second cause could be that you equipment hose diameter is not thick enough that when the lid is closed on the SoClean cleaner and sanitizer to engage the switch, in this case you will need an acrylic sleeve to thicken the diameter of the equipment hose.
+The second cause could be that you equipment hose diameter is not thick enough that when the lid is closed on the SoClean 2 CPAP Cleaner to engage the switch, in this case you will need an acrylic sleeve to thicken the diameter of the equipment hose.

 2. The SoClean is displaying flashing lights and "time to order" message.

 This message indicates that it is time to change your SoClean filter and check valve – it will come on after about six months of normal use.
 After changing the filter and check valve, please hold down the hourglass button and manual button together until you see a smiley face icon appear on the display screen.
 When you see the smiley face icon, the message has been cleared and reset.